LanceJZ/Asteroids-Reimagined/README.md

 It is now possible to have more than two UFOs active at once.
 Spawn times shortens by wave/spawn amount.
 Secondary weapon selection and ammo now stay at bottom of ship.
 Player now gets points for taking down the Boss Shields, and for each Turret.
+UFO Changes direction more often in later waves.
+Missile Enemy now can shot more than one at a time.
+Starts out with more delay than before, but lessons each wave.
+Mine Enemy mine drop more often, starts out less often than before.